-This kit comes with all ten of the 100% pure essential oils that our Selah Oils Family loves most.
-The versatility of essential oils speaks endless compliments to the One who designed them in the first place.
-This favorited, in-demand kit may only contain ten of the 160+ essential oils that we offer, but it doesn't play.
-It's jam-packed with more than 160 uses!
+This versatile kit speaks endless compliments to the One who designed these oils in the first place.
+While it may only hold ten of the 160+ essential oils that we offer, it doesn't play.
+It's jam-packed with more than 160 individual uses!

 Click on the links below for FREE printables for each oil and blend in the kit!
 We recommend printing and keeping them in a notebook or folder for quick access.

 Armor - May be used to help with viruses, colds, and other infections, food poisoning, bronchitis, antibacterial, urinary tract infections, respiratory infections, sinusitis, pneumonia, stimulate and support the immune system.

 Cleanse - May help to disinfect cuts, scrapes, bites and stings from ants, wasps, hornets, bees, and spiders.
 Cleanse may also be used to neutralize odors and repel mosquitos.